ethanvoidz/html-101-0/README.md

 - [Extra challenge] Overall appearance and readability of your page

 ## How to submit
-Fork this repository on your profile and push you work on the newly created fork.
+Fork this repository on your profile and push you work on it.